 For 1 credit per semester, any homiletics student is permitted to contact and engage the services of any willing professor for preaching lessons.
 The student prepares one sermon every two weeks (six to seven sermons per semester), preaches each message to the professor privately and is coached individually.
 Each biweekly lesson is 50 minutes long.

 Evangelism Outreach Leadership

-Center for Pastoral Ministries Program: Practics/Professional Course Credit: 1 Prerequisite(s): Evangelism Outreach
+Prerequisite(s): Evangelism Outreach

 The student will be involved in leadership aspects of an evangelism outreach, mentoring and encouraging others in their evangelistic efforts.

 Teen Challenge Practicum